“Why am I tired all the time?!” Have you been asking yourself this question lately?

 “If you’re still feeling the symptoms of fatigue after those changes, then you need professional help,” says Sandra Adamson Fryhofer, MD, an internist in Atlanta.
 Excess exhaustion could be the sign of a more serious medical condition, including the following most common problems:

 The fatigue caused by anemia is the result of a lack of red blood cells, which bring oxygen from your lungs to your tissues and cells.
 You may feel weak and short of breath.
 Anemia may be caused by an iron or vitamin deficiency, blood loss, internal bleeding, or a chronic disease such as rheumatoid arthritis, cancer, or kidney failure.
 Women of childbearing age are especially susceptible to iron-deficiency anemia because of blood loss during menstruation and the body’s need for extra iron during pregnancy and breastfeeding, explains Laurence Corash, MD, adjunct professor of laboratory medicine at the University of California, San Francisco.

 Symptoms: Fatigue is a major one.
 Others include extreme weakness, difficulty sleeping, lack of concentration, rapid heartbeat, chest pains, and headache.
-Simple exercise, such as climbing the stairs or walking short distances, can cause fatigue.
+Simple exercise, such as climbing stairs or walking short distances, can cause fatigue.